 That man was Byron De La Beckwith.

 De La Beckwith shot and killed civil rights activist Medger Evers, a husband and father of three, with an Enfield 1917 rifle just hours after John F. Kennedy's nationally televised Civil Rights Address on June 12, 1963 in Jackson, Mississippi.
-A proud white supremacist, member of the White Citizens Council and KKK Klansman, De La Beckwith was prosecuted twice for the murder but both trials ended in hung (all white male) juries.
+A proud white supremacist, member of the White Citizens Council, and KKK Klansman, De La Beckwith was prosecuted twice for the assassination of Evers but both trials ended in hung (all white male) juries.
+For decades, Byron De La Beckwith was a free man and often boasted about murdering Evers at Klan meetings.

 After new evidence emerged, Byron De La Beckwith was arrested in his Signal Mountain home on December 30, 1990 for the murder of Medger Evers.
 According to the New York Times, De La Beckwith "wore a Confederate flag on his lapel during the trial.
 When the jury of eight blacks and four white people returned a guilty verdict on Feb.
 5, 1994, he appeared dazed, as though not sure where he was."
 He died in prison in 2001.